 +44(0)113 343 7242

-Summary: Ian is a health/social psychologist developing and evaluating interventions that use behaviour change techniques in active travel, medication adherence, perioperative medicine & tobacco cessation.
+Summary: Ian is a health/social psychologist developing and evaluating interventions that use behaviour change techniques in medication adherence, perioperative care, & tobacco cessation, and travel mode.

-Ian is in post as an Associate Professor of Health Psychology in a joint role between the Bradford Institute for Health Research and the School of Psychology at the University of Leeds.
+Ian is an Associate Professor of Health Psychology in the School of Psychology at the University of Leeds.
+He is a principal collaborator on the NIHR CLAHRC-YH Evidence Based Transformation theme, and a match-funded collaborator on the NIHR CLAHRC-YH Mental Health and Co-Morbidities theme.
 Since 2014, Ian has held the post of Honorary Lecturer at Leeds Teaching Hospitals NHS Trust.
-Ian was a NIHR CLAHRC Yorkshire & Humber Fellow (2014 - 2015), and he is a principal collaborator on the NIHR CLAHRC-YH Evidence Based Transformation theme, and a match-funded collaborator on the NIHR CLAHRC-YH Mental Health and Co-Morbidities theme.
+Ian was a NIHR CLAHRC Yorkshire & Humber Fellow (2014 - 2015).

 Ian attained chartered status as a health psychologist in 2006.
 Ian has served on the editorial board of the British Journal of Health Psychology since 2006, the Journal of Patient Preference and Adherence since 2015, and as an academic editor for PLOS ONE since 2015.
 He served on the UKSBM executive committee in the role of publicity officer from 2007-2011, on behalf of whom he submitted evidence to the House of Lords Science and Technology committee on behaviour change.
-He currently serves as lead of the Behaviour Change Grand Challenge within the School of Psychology.
-Ian is the intervention modelling workpackage lead on a recently awarded NIHR programme grant to improve the use of prescribed medicines at transitions.
-His research has been funded by ESRC, Health Foundation, MRC, NHS England SBRI, NIHR, and the (ESRC) White Rose Consortium, and has generated over £4.2 million of funding and more than 20 peer-reviewed publications.
+He rejoined UKSBM exec committee in 2018, in the role of Social Media Officer.
+He served as lead of the Behaviour Change Grand Challenge within the School of Psychology from 2013-2016.

 After graduating with a BA in Social Psychology from the University of Sussex, Ian undertook a D.Phil. entitled Evaluating Brief Theory-Based Interventions to Promote Health Behaviours, supervised by Professor Charles Abraham, and funded by an ESRC studentship award.
 Ian then accepted a post as Research Fellow at the Centre for Health Care Research at the University of Brighton, co-authoring a scoping exercise for the National Co-ordinating Centre for NHS Service Delivery and Organisation R&D, entitled Concordance, Adherence and Compliance in Medicine Taking with Professor Rob Horne.
 Ian subsequently joined the Primary Care Unit at the University of Cambridge, lead by Professor Ann-Louise Kinmonth, in the role of research psychologist, developing behaviour change interventions on a series of randomised controlled trials related to medication adherence, diabetes screening, and self-monitoring & physical activity.